SukritBhatt/DBMS_Project/README.md

     - Register as a new passenger.

 ## Usage
-Here's the basic philosophy:
+The project can be set up as follows:

 0. Install Node.JS in your local machine
-1. Clone this repository (the top right green button)
+1. Clone this repository
-2. Open using your favourite IDE ([VS Code](https://code.visualstudio.com/) is great!)
+2. `cd` into the project directory
-3. Install npm packages mentioned in the [package.json]
+3. Install npm packages inside both server and client folders
-4. Setup mysql on your local machine.
+4. Setup mysql on your local machine
-5. Login to the mysql session as a new root user, create a database using the "database.sql" file.
+5. Login to the mysql session as a new root user.
+Create the required database by running the "database.sql" file provided in the repo
-6. Now,
-    - Your node_modules are installed
-    - DB is ready
-7. So, open up the VS Code (or any IDE or no IDE also!) terminal in the project dir; `cd` into the `server` folder; then run `node run devStart` to start the server.
+6. `cd` into the `server` folder; then run
+    `node run devStart` to start the server
-8. `cd` into the `client` folder; then run
+7. `cd` into the `client` folder; then run
-    `node run start` to start the client.
+    `node run start` to start the client
-9. Start playing with the site in your favourite browser @ localhost:3000
+8. The site will load in your browser @ localhost:3000

-**N.B. : The user credentials for MySQL, the database name and the PORT - all need to properly set as environment variables.
+**N.B. : The user credentials for MySQL, the database name and the PORT - all need to properly set as environment variables in a .env file